stephengold/Minie/README.md

 and [Khaled Mamou's V-HACD Library][vhacd] into the [jMonkeyEngine game engine][jme].

-It contains 5 sub-projects:
+It contains 6 sub-projects:

  1. MinieLibrary: the Minie runtime library and its automated tests
  2. [DacWizard]: a GUI application to configure a ragdoll
  3. MinieExamples: demos, examples, tutorials, and non-automated test software
  4. MinieAssets: generate assets used in MinieExamples
+ 5. MinieDump: a command-line utility to dump J3O assets
- 5. Jme3Examples: physics examples from jme3-examples
+ 6. Jme3Examples: physics examples from jme3-examples

 Complete source code (in Java) is provided under
 [a 3-clause BSD license][license].